yclas/documentation/index.md

 ---
 <div class="col-md-12">

-<p>Browse our docs that will teach you how to use Yclas and Open-Classifieds through simple steps!</p>
+<p>Browse our docs that will teach you how to use Yclas through simple steps!</p>

 <p>In case you need more help you can join our <a href="https://yclas.com/forum" target="_blank">forums</a> where you can get help from our community or to share your experience!</p>

-<p>If you want to buy Open Classifieds themes or additional services you can visit our <a href="http://market.open-classifieds.com/" target="_blank">market</a>.</p>

 <p>You can also follow our <a href="https://www.udemy.com/classifieds/" target="_blank"><i>"How to create a classifieds site from scratch"</i></a> Video Course on Udemy. </p>